nolanlawson/dotjs-2016/readme.md

 ???

 Let's flash back to 2004, which is around the time HTML5 got started, in one of the earliest efforts to really "push the web forward."
 What was motivating it?

-Well, let's remember what was going on at the time.
+Well, let's remember the context of the time.
 IE's market share, including IE4, IE5, and IE6, had peaked at 95%.
 Firefox and Opera were struggling to get a foothold.
 The
 W3C was focused on semantic web and XHTML 2, not web apps.

 --